How to Grow Tomato Plants: The Complete Guide

 • Water generously the first few days that the tomato seedlings or transplants are in the ground.

-• Then water with about 2 inches (about 1.2 gallons) per square foot per week during the growing season.
+• Then, water with about 2 inches (about 1.2 gallons) per square foot per week during the growing season.
 Deep watering encourages a strong root system.

 • Avoid overhead watering and afternoon watering.
 Water at the base/soil level of a plant to avoid splashing water on the leaves (which invites disease).

-• Mulch 5 weeks after transplanting to retain moisture, keep soil from splashing the lower leaves, and control weeds.
+• Mulch the plants 5 weeks after transplanting to retain moisture, keep soil from splashing the lower leaves, and control weeds.
 Apply 2 to 4 inches of organic mulch, such as straw, hay, or bark chips.

 • To help tomatoes through periods of drought, find some flat rocks and place one next to each plant.
 The rocks prevent water from evaporating from the soil.